libriscv/docs/docs/godot/cmake.md

 chmod +x build.sh
 ```

+## Disable Docker

+Go to Project -> Project Settings and enable Advanced settings on the right.
+Scroll to Editor -> Script and disable Docker Enabled.
+You should no longer see any attempts at using Docker in this project.

 ## Auto-completion in editor

 Auto-completion should automatically work if you symlink the `cmake` folder from Godot Sandbox to your project.
 If not, you can always add this path to your editor: